 - Approve school calendars, in-service days, workshops, and institutes.

-- Conduct hearings for formation of Unit districts and consolidation of existing school districts.
+- Conduct hearings for the formation of Unit districts and consolidation of existing school districts.

 - Assist the Illinois State Board of Education, Compliance division, in the evaluation and recognition of public schools, and private schools, and private school who ask to be recognized.